Nauja/Entropy/Draft.md

 Why ?
 Because the more entropy is produced, the more our code is maintainable.

+Fundamentally, we know that:

-Fundamentally, measuring entropy is equivalent to measuring how much our code is organized because spending energy into keeping something organized is equivalent to lowering its entropy.
+* Measuring entropy is equivalent to measuring how much our code is organized because spending energy into keeping something organized is equivalent to lowering its entropy.
+* Maximum entropy is reached in a system at equilibrium

+So, we are going to define a set of rules that describe how parts of the code can either be designed as organized or disorganized.
+Each rule will simply define a theorical maximum entropy reached when the code is fully disorganized (at equilibrium) or null if it is fully organized.

+With this we will be able to compute the theorical maximum entropy our program can reach and improve it to tend toward this goal.
+And it will also be possible to identify parts of the code that are far from the equilibrium.

+Each rule will also define a threshold code analysis tools can use to display a warning message.

+# Ruleset

+## Functions